 As the daughter and mother of veterans with dramatically different experiences, she offers a unique perspective of the observance.

-Additionally, Donna’s dad was a Marine in WWII and was stationed in Okinawa, Japan, and her mom was one of the first women to enlist in WWII.
-She started as an aerial photographer but couldn’t get over being airsick and completed her tour taking photographs for the USO/Bob Hope Tours.
+Additionally, Donna’s dad was a Marine in World War II stationed in Okinawa, Japan, while her mom was one of the first women to enlist in WWII.
+She started as an aerial photographer but couldn’t get over being airsick, so she completed her tour by taking photographs for the USO/Bob Hope Tours.

 As for Donna’s son, John, his service was a different story as far as being in harm’s way.
-John was a Combat Engineer whose mission as a driver was performing route clearance.
-He was stationed in Ramadi, Iraq in 2006 and Fallujah, Iraq in 2008, where he was injured.
-John is now a fully disabled veteran with traumatic brain injury, spinal fractures and stenosis and post- traumatic stress syndrome.
+John was a combat engineer whose mission as a driver was performing route clearance.
+He was stationed in Ramadi, Iraq, in 2006 and in Fallujah, Iraq, in 2008, where he was injured.
+John is now a fully disabled veteran with traumatic brain injury, spinal fractures and stenosis and post-traumatic stress syndrome.

-The phrase “All gave some, some gave all” is commonly heard around Memorial Day, but always hits home with Donna.
-She has always respected the sacrifices of those in the military and their families.
-That inspired her to start a nonprofit service for military families when John was deployed.
+The phrase “All gave some, some gave all” is commonly heard around Memorial Day, but it always hits home with Donna.
+She has always respected the sacrifices of those in the military and their families, which inspired her to start a nonprofit service for military families when John was deployed.

 “For several years to follow, he and my oldest son, John, seemed to be on opposite deployment schedules,” she says.
 “When one was home, the other was gone.
 It became very clear to us that there were family needs not being met for those left behind during a loved one’s deployment.”